ahly24/latin102-04/translation1.md

 4. Identify the form uenisset, and explain why it is this tense and mood.
 - Third-person singular pluperfect active subjunctive.
 It is this tense because the action is completed in the past.
 It is this mood because it expresses a hypothetical situation. ❌
 5. Identify the form pollicitus est. What dictionary form would you look under to find this verb?
 - Third-person singular perfect passive indicative.
-You would look under pollicitus sum to find this verb. ❌
+You would look under polliceor, polliceri, pollicitus: to promise.
 6. Identify the form of the noun-adjective phrase tempore certo, and explain why it is in this case.
 - Singular ablative neuter.
 The phrase is in this case because it is locating a time.

 # C. Translation
-When Hercules had come in hospitality towards Dexamenus the king and deflowered his daughter Deianira, he was wishing to lead this❓ wife.
+When Hercules had come in hospitality towards Dexamenus the king and deflowered his daughter Deianira, he was wishing to lead her as a wife.
 When Hercules was away, Eurytion the centaur asked to marry Deianira.
 Because the father was afraid of the centaur, he promised to give his daughter.
-On🤔 a certain time, the centaur came with brothers towards the marriage.
+At a certain time, the centaur came with brothers towards the marriage.
 Hercules came and killed the centaur, he abducted Deianira.